ghoomfrog/silili/README.md

 ### Singular and Plural

 Words are not singular nor plural on their own.
 For example, *kiwi* can mean one bird or multiple birds.
-The words *un* (one) and *tutu* (group) can be used to explicitly mark singular and plural.
+You can use *un* (one) to mark singular, and double the word to mark plural.

 *un kiwi* — a bird

-*tutu kiwi* — birds
+*kiwi kiwi* — birds

 ### Of